-Vitamin C, also known as ascorbic acid, has a number of health benefits.
-It helps to fight against free-radicals thus prevent cell damage.
+Vitamin C, also known as ascorbic acid, has several health benefits.
+It helps to fight against free radicals, thus prevent cell damage.
 It is required to keep body tissues and the immune system healthy.
-Vitamin C also helps the body absorb iron (non-heme) from the plant food sources.
+Vitamin C also helps the body absorb iron (non-heme) from plant food sources.

 Vitamin C is easily found in many fresh fruits and vegetables and green leafy vegetables such as all citrus fruits like oranges, lemon, lime, strawberries, kiwi fruit, bell peppers, green chili, broccoli, kale, and spinach, etc.

-According to ICMR (Indian Council of Medical Research), the recommended dietary allowance (RDA) of vitamin C for Indian adult population is 40mg/day, but pregnant women need an extra 20mg/day (I.e total 60mg daily) whereas, breastfeeding women need an extra 4 mg (I.e total 80mg daily).
-People who smoke need an extra 35 mg/day above the recommended daily amount for your age.
-However, many research studies suggest taking a daily dose of 500mg vitamin C to achieve all the health benefits which also considered safe to consume.
+According to ICMR (Indian Council of Medical Research), the recommended dietary allowance (RDA) of vitamin C for the Indian adult population is 40mg/day.
+However, pregnant women need an extra 20mg/day (i.e. total 60mg daily), whereas breastfeeding women need an extra 4 mg (i.e. total 80mg daily).
+People who smoke need an additional 35 mg/day above the recommended daily amount for their age.
+As per research, a daily dose of 500mg of vitamin C is considered safe to consume.

-As our body cannot make Vitamin C, therefore it must come from the foods we eat every day.
+As our body cannot make Vitamin C on its own, it must come from the foods we eat every day.
 Here are the top foods high in Vitamin C:

 Vegetables: Red and Green Chili Peppers, Parsley, Thyme, Dark Green Leafy Vegetables including garden cress, kale, mustard greens, Brussels sprouts, cauliflower, carrot, broccoli, potatoes, green chilies, turnip greens, beet greens, mustard greens, collard greens, sweet potatoes, green beans, etc.